trbarrettjr/random-python/README.md

 ---

+# Hash Themed Python
+## hash-test.py
+This file was testing to see if a file can be hashed and have the hash compared to the known hash.
+The idea came from downloading software from the internet and unable to adequately compare the SHA256 hash to the known hash from the vendor.

+---

 # Math Themed Python

 These files are math problems that I try to solve or play with.
 Nothing really to exciting.